 4. One application developer was discovered to install malware via its software.

-5. Another application was accused of sending pornographic content to users, collecting their pictures or redirect them to phishing sites.
+5. Another application was accused of sending pornographic content to users, collecting their pictures, or redirecting them to phishing sites.

 7. Meitu is a top-ranked application developer that has more than 300 million installs that had applications discovered as malware.
 This violates Google’s ad policies or collects data in secret.